maximiliannh/Color-Clicker/README.md

 # Color-Clicker
-A simple script that left-clicks when a specific color is detected in a designated area on the display.
+A simple script that outputs a left-click if a specific color is detected in a designated area on the display.

 In order to get the specific "area_coordinates" I used "MPos-v.0.5.0-Portable" on Windows